 In a soup or stock pot set over medium heat, fry the bacon until the fat renders and the meat is crisp.
 Remove to paper towels.

 To the bacon fat, add the onions, salt and pepper and cook until the onions are soft, about 5 or 6 minutes.
-Stir in the potatoes, then add enough water to just cover everything.
+Add the wine and turn up the heat slightly.
+When most of the wine has been absorbed by the onions, stir in the potatoes, then add enough water to just cover everything.
 Bring to a boil, then lower to a simmer, and place the fish fillets on top of the potato-onion mixture, above water level.
 Sprinkle with more salt and pepper, then cover the pot and cook until the fish is flaky and the potatoes are tender, about 12 minutes.
 Add the dashi, milk, and cream, and turn heat to medium to warm through.
 Gently break the fish into large flakes and stir.
 Serve garnished with chives and crackers.